sarrmac/sarrmac/README.md

 - 👋 Hi, I’m @sarrmac
 - 👀 I’m interested in ... data science & statistical analysis
 - 🌱 I’m currently learning ... python for data science & R
+-  I'm looking to learn more about the programming & data science realm as I am relatively new to these fields.
 - 📫 How to reach me ... smaclachlan33@gmail.com

 <!---